➤ The Story Behind Café Recuerdos

 Meredith Youngster drove 24 hours from New Orleans and arrived last night in Providence.
 For the most part, she said the trip went smoothly until she hit rush hour in Connecticut.
 Pow!

 In spite of that, Meredith looked bright-eyed and full of energy when she met us today at Steel Yard.
 Ana Flores wanted to further measure the coffee cart frame and share her vision with Meredith about the functionality of the cart.
 It's very important that these two artists talk to make sure things like the height is appropriate, that it's not too heavy to push around and that they both agree on the functionality of the design.
-Discussing counter space, storage and whether the wheels are 17 or 21 inches high is key to communication between both the artists.
+Discussing counter space, storage and whether the wheels are 17 or 21 inches high is key to communication between both the artists

 In spite of that, Meredith looked bright-eyed and full of energy when she met us today at Steel Yard.
 Ana Flores wanted to further measure the coffee cart frame and share her vision with Meredith about the functionality of the cart.
 It's very important that these two artists talk to make sure things like the height is appropriate, that it's not too heavy to push around and that they both agree on the functionality of the design.
-Discussing counter space, storage and whether the wheels are 17 or 21 inches high is key to communication between both the artists.
+Discussing counter space, storage and whether the wheels are 17 or 21 inches high is key to communication between both the artists

 Click here for more …